Skip to content

 Tip

 A cooldown protects the moment when new versions enter the dependency tree.
 A lockfile pins the exact versions that were resolved.
-Use both together.
+Neither one helps against a malicious version already pinned in the lockfile; uv audit scans what is already locked.

 Block known malware at install time

-A cooldown buys time for malicious uploads to be detected. uv’s malware check acts on the detections themselves: with the check enabled, every command that syncs the environment (uv add, uv sync, and others) looks up the locked packages against the MAL advisories in the OSV database, sourced from the OpenSSF malicious-packages project.
-If a locked package matches an advisory, uv stops the sync before the package is installed, so none of its code runs.
+A cooldown buys time for malicious uploads to be detected. uv’s malware check acts on the detections themselves.
+With the check enabled, every command that syncs the environment (uv add, uv sync, and others) looks up the locked packages against the MAL advisories in the OSV database, sourced from the OpenSSF malicious-packages project.
+A match stops the sync before the package installs, so none of its code runs.

 export UV_MALWARE_CHECK=1